I'm Honey!

 Ultimately, Caregiving is a Deeply Rewarding Experience

-Despite all the difficulties accompanying spousal caregiving, it can be a time of increased closeness and trust.
-Other spousal caregivers I have spoken with have expressed similar feelings of increased closeness.
+Despite all the difficulties accompanying spousal caregiving, it can be a time of increased closeness and trust, especially for married couples who often face unique rewards and challenges in this role.
+Other family caregivers I have spoken with, including those caring for spouses, have expressed similar feelings of increased closeness.

 While caring for my late husband, he told me he realized I was working hard and doing my best to support and care for him.
 I told him that I appreciated how difficult his situation was for him.
 To be utterly dependent on me sometimes.
+As a family caregiver, I found that the care provided—whether by myself, paid caregivers, or through home care services—was essential to his well-being.
+There are also support programs and services available, such as those for veterans, that can help both family and paid caregivers.
+Some families choose to supplement spousal caregiving with home care, or even formalize arrangements by forming a home care agency to manage the care provided.
 I believe it was a deeply meaningful time in our relationship as we learned to trust and understand each other in new ways.
 As I recall this period in our lives, I am reminded that each day we spent together was a gift.

 Have you played the role of caregiver to someone dear to you?
 Please share your experiences in the comments.